History of rugby union matches between Italy and Scotland

+Scotland lineout against Italy in the 2026 Six Nations Championship, Stadio Olimpico.

-Italy and Scotland have played each other at rugby union in 38 matches, with Scotland winning 29 times, Italy winning 9 times and no matches drawn.
+Italy and Scotland have played each other at rugby union in 39 matches, with Scotland winning 29 times, Italy winning 10 times and no matches drawn.

-Scotland won their most recent encounter, 31–19 on 1 February 2025 during the 2025 Six Nations Championship.
+Italy won their most recent encounter, 18–15 on 7 February 2026 during the 2026 Six Nations Championship.

 The two nations compete for the Cuttitta Cup, an annual trophy contested during the Six Nations to commemorate Massimo Cuttitta, a former Italian captain and Scotland scrum coach.